pigozzif/ALife22-ERA-workshop/index.md

 If you have any questions feel free to email us (or, file [an issue on GitHub](https://github.com/pigozzif/ALife22-ERA-workshop/issues) if that's your jam).

+**In order to attend the workshop, participants are not required to register or pay a fee.
+Just send us an email :)**

 ### Lightning talks

 | Time Slot | Speaker | Topic | Contact |